bordozer/totalizator/README.md

 $ **bower install https://github.com/harvesthq/chosen/releases/download/v1.4.0/chosen_v1.4.0.zip**

-# configuration
+# Configuration

-create *.properties from template
+There is two properties files

 - database.properties

-	( '*test*' profile uses a virtual DB, so it is not necessary to change the file )
+	create file from template

 	$ **cp src/main/resources/database.properties.template src/main/resources/database.properties**

+	'*test*' profile uses a virtual DB, so it is not necessary to change it.
+The file is used for *development* profile, when not virtual DB is used.

 - system.properties